-This fresh fruit tart is the epitome of summer.
-Made with a rich cream cheese filling and topped with fresh fruits, it’s as delicious as it is beautiful.
+This fresh cream cheese fruit tart is the epitome of berry goodness.
+With a rich filling and fresh fruit, it’s show-stoppingly beautiful and delicious!

-Despite its impressive appearance, this fresh fruit tart is super simple to make.
-Below, find an overview of the recipe before you dive in.
+Despite its impressive appearance, this fresh fruit tart recipe is super simple to follow.
+Here’s a quick overview to get you started.

-- Preheat the Oven & Make the Crust Batter: Preheat the oven to 375°F. While the oven is warming up, make the batter for the crust.
-Using a food processor, blend sugar, flour, and butter together until the mixture clumps into a ball.
+- Make the crust: Preheat the oven to 375°F. Meanwhile, with a food processor, blend the sugar, flour, and butter together until the mixture clumps into a ball.

-- Press the Crust Batter Into the Tart Pan: Press the dough into the tart pan with your fingers.
-Make sure to spread the crust into the scalloped indentations around the rim.
-Bake until light brown.
-Set crust aside to cool at room temperature.
+- Press the crust dough into the pan: Press the dough into the tart pan with your fingers.
+Spread the crust into the scalloped indentations around the rim.
+Then, bake it until it turns a light golden brown color.
+Set it aside to cool.

-- Make the Filling: With a hand mixer, beat the cream cheese, granulated sugar, and vanilla together until creamy and smooth.
+- Make the fruit tart filling: With a hand mixer and a large bowl, beat the cream cheese, granulated sugar, and vanilla together until creamy and smooth.

-- Assemble the Tart: Spread the cream over the crust.
-Decorate with fruits.
-In a small saucepan, melt the jam until a bit runny.
-Using a pastry brush, spread the melted jam over the top of the fruit.
+- Assemble the tart: Spread the cream filling over the crust.
+Decorate the top with the fruits.
+In a small saucepan, melt the jam until it is a bit runny.
+Then, use a pastry brush to spread the melted jam over the top of the fruit.

-- Refrigerate and Serve: Allow the tart to set in the refrigerator for at least 30 minutes and up to overnight.
+- Refrigerate & serve: Allow the tart to set in the refrigerator for at least 30 minutes and up to overnight.
 Slice, serve, and enjoy!

 Below, find a collection of tips to help you make the best, bakery-worthy fresh fruit tart.

-- Refrigerate the tart before serving.
-Allow the tart to set in the fridge for at least 30 minutes before you serve it.
+- Refrigerate the tart before serving: Allow the tart to set in the fridge for at least 30 minutes before you serve it.
 Overnight is preferred.
-This will make the tart more sturdy when sliced.
+This makes the tart more sturdy when sliced.

-- Slice and soften the butter.
-Slice the butter and allow it to soften at room temperature so it blends better into the crust batter.
+- Slice and soften the butter: Slice the butter and allow it to soften to room temperature so it blends better when making the crust batter.

-- Press the batter into the tart pan firmly.
-If you want the tart to have beautiful ridged edges, you need to make sure to press the batter into them firmly.
+- Press the batter into the tart pan: If you want the tart to have beautiful ridged edges, you must firmly press the batter into all of the edges.

-- Spread melted jam on top of the fruit for that signature shine.
-Fruit tarts are often finished with a sugar or jam glaze to create a beautiful sheen.
-The sugar also balances out the tartness of the fruit and creates a more well-rounded flavor.
+- Spread the melted jam on top for shine: Fruit tarts are often finished with a sugar or jam glaze to create a beautiful sheen.
+The helps balance out the tartness of the fruit and creates a more well-rounded flavor.

-Keep your fruit tart refrigerated up until you plan to serve it to keep it from turning soggy.
-The cold air will keep the cream from melting and spreading moisture into the crust.
+- Refrigerate until serving time: Keep the fruit tart refrigerated up until you plan to serve it to keep it from turning soggy.
+The cold air keeps the cream from melting and spreading moisture into the crust.

 - Easy Strawberry Cake Roll – Strawberry and cream cake roll